mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 > This post focuses on converting the chess-robot gantry into a working pen plotter, modeling a servo-lift pen head, adding a second Y-axis motor for rigidity, and running my first drawings through Universal G-code Sender.
 {: .prompt-tip}

 I've been bouncing between job applications and random engineering distractions, but this one was actually *planned*.
-There is likely some forthcoming posts about those side quests though.
+There are likely some forthcoming posts about those side quests though.
 Stay tuned.

 I needed something fun to keep me motivated while the chess robot inches toward full functionality — so I decided to turn the gantry into a **pen plotter**.
 It seemed like a good way to shake down the mechanics and electronics of the system and move forward in incremental steps.

-Plus now when its not playing chess or being disassembled, it can draw me pretty pictures.
+Plus, now when it's not playing chess or being disassembled, it can draw me pretty pictures.
 Which is nice.

-And since my kitten believes anything that moves is a toy, its now a nascent chessbot, a plotter, *and* a cat chaser.
+And since my kitten believes anything that moves is a toy, it's now a nascent chessbot, a plotter, *and* a cat chaser.
 Super practical.

 ---